-NEUTRAL (amber) - rollers are stopped.
+NEUTRAL (amber) - roller feed is stopped.

-FORWARD (green arrows) - rollers are going forward.
+FORWARD (green arrows) - roller feed is moving forward.
 Material in the rollers is pushed into the rotor.

-LOW RPM (green arrows) - with the roller-feed control bar in Forward, the rollers are not moving because rotor RPM is too low for chipping.
-When the engine speed increases above the minimum start speed and the rollers start to move, FORWARD is displayed.
+LOW RPM (green arrows) - with the roller-feed control bar in Forward, the roller feed is not moving because the rotor RPM is too low to .
+When the engine speed increases above the minimum start speed and the roller feed starts to move, FORWARD is displayed.

-2. Rotor Speed (rpm)
+2. Rotor Speed (RPM)